Volunteer Global Travel Accident Medical Plan

 Why was the IEEE Volunteer Global Travel Accident Medical Expense Plan established?

-There are times when IEEE volunteers travel for IEEE business outside of their home country/region.
-The plan was established to protect IEEE volunteers in the event that immediate medical attention is required while traveling on authorized IEEE business outside of their country or region of permanent residence.
+There are times when IEEE volunteers travel for IEEE business outside of their home country.
+The plan was established to protect IEEE volunteers in the event that immediate medical attention is required while traveling on authorized IEEE business outside of their country of permanent residence.